thatrandomfrenchdude/SmoLoRA/CONTRIBUTING.md

 - [ ] Test coverage maintained/improved

 ## Documentation
-- [ ] Code is self-documenting with type hints and docstrings
+- [ ] Code is documented with type hints and docstrings
 - [ ] README updated if needed
-- [ ] API documentation updated if needed
+- [ ] Comprehensive documentation updated if needed
 ```

 ### Review Process